nrfconnect/sdk-nrf/doc/nrf/ug_nrf9160.rst

 You can download the firmware from the `nRF9160 product website (compatible downloads)`_.
 The zip file contains both the full firmware and patches to upgrade from one version to another.

-Different versions of the LTE modem firmware are available and these versions are certified for the mobile network operators who have their own certification programs.
+Different versions of the LTE modem firmware are available, and these versions are certified for the mobile network operators who have their own certification programs.
 See the `Mobile network operator certifications`_ for more information.

 .. note::